Introduction

 The Cook Islands does not impose tax on International Trusts formed in the Cook Islands, this includes exemption on Income, Sales, Capital Gains, heritage , estate tax, and/or others.

-However, the beneficiary jurisdiction of tax residency may impose taxes on the Trust Distribution or other type of income or assets received by or transferred to the beneficiary or any other receiving party.
+However, the beneficiary or settlor's jurisdiction of tax residency may impose taxes on the Trust Distribution or other type of income or assets received by or transferred to the beneficiary or any other receiving party, including the free use of Trust Assets.
 This will depend on the specific jurisdiction tax code.

 Illegal Conveyance of Assets and/or Fraud